mattt/OpenAI/README.md

 let apiKey: String // required let client = Client(apiKey: apiKey)

-let prompt = "I know it's an unpopular political opinion to hold, but I think that..."
+let content = "I know it's an unpopular political opinion to hold, but I think that..."

-client.contentFilter(prompt: prompt, completion: { rating in
+client.filter(content: content, completion: { result in
+    guard case .success(let safety) = result else { fatalError("\(result)") }

-    switch rating {
+    switch safety {
     case .safe:
-        print(rating) // "Safe"
+        print("The text is safe.")
     case .sensitive:
-        print(rating) // "Sensitive"
-        // This means that the text could be talking about a sensitive topic, something political, religious, or talking about a protected class such as race or nationality. case .unsafe:
+        print("This text is sensitive.
+This means that the text could be talking about a sensitive topic, something political, religious, or talking about a protected class such as race or nationality.") case .unsafe:
-        print(rating) // "Unsafe"
-        // This means that the text contains profane language, prejudiced or hateful language, something that could be NSFW, or text that portrays certain groups/people in a harmful manner. case .failure:
+        print("This text is unsafe.
+This means that the text contains profane language, prejudiced or hateful language, something that could be NSFW, or text that portrays certain groups/people in a harmful manner.")
-        print(rating) // "Unexpected result"
-        // This means that there was an error with the Content Filter request and it returned an unexpected token.
     }
 })
-// Prints "Sensitive"
+// Prints "This text is sensitive. [...]"
 ```

 ## Installation